GrossfieldLab/loos/INSTALL.md

 ## CentOS

-LOOS has been tested with CentOS (64 bit).
+LOOS has been tested with CentOS 6 and 7 (64 bit).
 You will need to use the EPEL repo first,

      sudo yum install epel-release